CollectiveAccessProject/HINTImageViewer/README.md

 Before an image can be used with Tileviewer it must be broken down into square chunks ("tiles") at various resolutions.
 The viewer will load these tiles as needed to form the image.
 While are several tiled image formats in use, Tileviewer currently only supports [Tilepic] (http://docs.collectiveaccess.org/wiki/TilePic), a format developed at the University of California, Berkeley library.

 Tileviewer was originally developed for [CollectiveAccess](http://www.collectiveaccess.org), open source collections management software for museums and archives.
-The version is this repository is extended to fulfill requirements of the Historical Society of Pennsylvania's [Historic Images, New Technologies](https://hsp.org/history-online/historic-images-new-technologies) (HINT) project, with support from the [National Historical Publications and Records Commission](http://www.archives.gov/nhprc/) (NHPRC).
+The version in this repository is extended to fulfill requirements of the Historical Society of Pennsylvania's [Historic Images, New Technologies](https://hsp.org/history-online/historic-images-new-technologies) (HINT) project, with support from the [National Historical Publications and Records Commission](http://www.archives.gov/nhprc/) (NHPRC).
 All of the changes in this version are also available in the latest [CollectiveAccess version](https://github.com/collectiveaccess/providence).

 Features
 --------
 Tileviewer is far from the only zooming tiled image viewer out there.
 There's [OpenSeaDragon](https://openseadragon.github.io), [Zoomify](http://www.zoomify.com), [PanoJS](http://www.dimin.net/software/panojs/) and others.
 Tileviewer has the basic features you'll see in all of them:

 *  Smooth pan and zoom over images of virtually any size.
-*  A navigator indicating the on-screen portion of the image.
+*  A navigator indicating the on-screen portion of the image and providing quick access to other regions.
-*  A quick way to zoom out to show the entire image.
+*  Convenient zoom out to show the entire image.
 *  HTML5-based.
 Does not require Flash or any other browser plugin.
 Is compatible with all commonly used web browsers (Chrome, Firefox, Safari, Internet Explorer).

-In addition, Tileviewer also includes:
+In addition, Tileviewer also provides:

 *  Annotation system with support for interactively defined point, rectangle and polygon regions.
-Each annotation may have an independently placed text box and an optional entry form for an arbitrary set of extended set.
-Extended data makes possible richly catalogued annotations, as is done in the HINT project.
-An optional annotation list facilitates navigation between annotated regions.
+Each annotation may have an independently placed text box and an optional entry form for an arbitrary set of extended metadata.
+Extended metadata makes possible richly catalogued annotations, as is done in the HINT project.
+An optional annotation list facilitates in-viewer search and quick navigation between annotated regions.
 *  Tools for adding measurement annotations and specifying the scale of an image in physical units.
 This allows one to assert the size of a specific image feature, then use that scale to derive the length of other features, as is done in the [iDigPaleo](http://www.idigpaleo.org) project.
 *  Live rotation of images.